processone/grapherl/README.md

 NOTE: the above routine of boostraping metric is purely optional.
 This is be used in case you want to track a lot of metrics and that too when you expect to receive a burst of new data points none of which has its corresponding metric objects created.

+When tracking a large number of metrics it is advisible to increase the `ulimit`.
+For eg. if you are tracking like 500 different metrics then set ulimit to `ulimit -n 10000`.

 ### graph_db across multiple boots
 graph_db maintains a list of metric names for which it is receiving data.
 This state is stored in a file name `db_manager.dat`.